Education Studies and English Literature (joint honours)

 Overview

-Our joint honours course allows students to pursue their own areas of interest within Education Studies and English Literature whilst also providing them with a solid foundation in the discipline and a range of personal and professional skills which will serve as a springboard for their future career development.
-The programme is carefully designed to enable students to gradually develop their knowledge and skills and to become autonomous, effective and independent learners.
+Our joint honours course allows you to pursue your learning interest within Education Studies and English Literature whilst providing a solid foundation in the discipline and a range of personal and professional skills which will serve as a springboard for your future career development.
+The programme is carefully designed to enable you to gradually develop knowledge, skills and to become autonomous, effective and independent learners.

 How to apply